ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Resource: /content/locations/<path>
 :Method: MOVE or POST with header X-HTTP-Method-Override: MOVE
 :Description: moves the location to another parent.
 The destination can also be /content/trash where the location is put into the trash.
+    *(NOTE: Be aware that the user might not have access to the item any longer after it has been moved, for example when read access is limited by subtree)*
 :Headers:
     :Destination: A parent location resource to which the location is moved
 :Response: